hayasick/CTOQ/README.md

 Then ``kernel_error.tex`` and ``kernel_time.tex`` will be generated.

 If you use matlab instead of octave, replace ``make XX`` as ``make XX BIN=matlab``.

+## Acknowledgment
+We thank Makoto Yamada for allowing to modify and upload his [RuLSIF codes](http://www.makotoyamada-ml.com/RuLSIF.html).